xon-nate/chat_app_mvc/README.md

 - `view`: Contains UI components, including pages and widgets.

 ## Encryption

-The Flutter Chat App utilizes encryption to ensure the security and privacy of messages exchanged between users.
+The chat messages in this app are encrypted to ensure the privacy and security of user conversations.
+The encryption process is handled in the `ChatController` class.

 The encryption process involves the following steps:

-1. Initialization: When the app is launched, a unique chat ID is generated for each conversation between two users.
-This chat ID is used as the encryption key.

-2. AES Encryption: The AES (Advanced Encryption Standard) algorithm is used for message encryption.
-Each message is encrypted using the AES algorithm with the chat ID as the encryption key.
+1. **Message Encryption**: When a user sends a message, the `encryptMessage` method is called.
+This method takes the message text and the chat ID as input parameters.
+It generates an encryption key using the UTF-8 representation of the chat ID and creates an Initialization Vector (IV) of length 16.
+The AES algorithm is used to encrypt the message text using the encryption key and IV.
+The resulting encrypted message is returned in Base64 format.

-3. AES Decryption: When a user receives an encrypted message, the app uses the corresponding chat ID as the decryption key to decrypt the message and display it in its original form.
+2. **Message Decryption**: When a user receives an encrypted message, the `decryptMessage` method is called.
+This method takes the encrypted message and the chat ID as input parameters.
+It uses the same encryption key and IV generated from the chat ID to decrypt the message.
+The AES algorithm is used to decrypt the encrypted message, and the original message text is obtained.

-By employing encryption, the Flutter Chat App ensures that even if messages are intercepted, they cannot be read without the proper decryption key, providing a high level of security for user communication.
+By encrypting the messages, the app ensures that the content of the conversations remains confidential and protected from unauthorized access.

+## Controllers

+### `UserController`

+The `UserController` class is responsible for managing user-related functionalities such as user registration, login, and retrieval of user information.
+It interacts with Firebase Firestore and Firebase Authentication to perform these operations.
+The `UserController` provides the following methods:

+- `registerUser`: Registers a new user with the provided name, email, and password.
+- `loginUser`: Logs in a user with the provided email and password.
+- `signOut`: Signs out the currently authenticated user.
+- `getUserList`: Retrieves a list of all users registered in the app.

+### `ChatController`

+The `ChatController` class handles the chat functionalities, including creating new chats, sending and receiving messages, and encrypting/decrypting messages.
+It interacts with Firebase Firestore to store and retrieve chat data.
+The key methods in the `ChatController` class are:

+- `getChatId`: Retrieves the chat ID for the conversation between two users.
+If a chat already exists, the existing chat ID is returned.
+Otherwise, a new chat is created, and its ID is returned.
+- `sendMessage`: Sends a message in the chat.
+The message is encrypted before being stored in the Firestore database.
+- `createChat`: Creates a new chat between two users in the Firestore database.

 ## Code Explanation
 The Flutter Chat App follows a modular and organized code structure.
 Here's an explanation of the key code files and controllers used: